xlwang28-c/xlwang28-c.github.io/_pages/about.md

 Dr. Wang is currently sitting in the editorial board of two journals: International Journal of Reliability and Safety (Dec 2021 - present) and 工业工程 (Jan 2024 - present).
 He is also an Early-Career Council Member of the ORSC Stochastic Service and Operations Management Branch (Jul 2023 – present).
 He has been serving as an anonymous referee for over 30 academic journals.
 He is a member of IEEE, INFORMS, and POMS.

-<font color="#FF0000">Dr. Xiao-Lin Wang is actively recruiting self-motivated research degree students (PhD & MPhil).
+<font color="#FF0000">[For Prospective Students] Dr. Xiao-Lin Wang is actively recruiting self-motivated research degree students (PhD & MPhil).
 If you are interested, please send your CV and transcript to xiaolinwang@scu.edu.cn for possible consideration.</font>